MischaU8/yumyum/modelling/create-clean-transitions-with-bridge-surface_StQuaFxtXyg.md

 Version: 1.1.31
 Uploaded: 2023-06-22

-yum yum Floyd here with a quick look at creating clean transitions with the bridge surface tool in Plasticity in this example if I'd like to generate a smooth transition between these two intersecting cylinder solids a quick option is to activate the bridge surface tool then click on the two faces I want to transition between use this simple process to quickly create smooth transitions between faces
+In this example if I'd like to generate a smooth transition between these two intersecting cylinder solids a quick option is to activate the [[bridge surface tool]] then click on the two faces I want to transition between.

+Use this simple process to quickly create smooth transitions between faces.